 Before anyone throws a fit about the placement of this feature, hear the case out.

 The sequel to the 2016 feature had many changes made, from Scott Derrickson stepping down as director to Sam Raimi joining on board with more reshoots and a completely different direction undertaken.
 Not to forget, the fallout from WandaVision ties directly in, as Elizabeth Olsen’s Wanda Maximoff becomes the Scarlet Witch.
 And Benedict Cumberbatch’s multiverse (messy) scheme in Spider-Man: No Way Home would have some indication of this one’s impact.
-It was almost guaranteed we would get something enervating from Mr. Raimi’s stylistics, but those only come in special moments.
+We were almost guaranteed to get something enervating from Mr. Raimi’s stylistics, but those only come in special moments.

 The pacing for the sequel is all over the place and burns out the potential for many compelling moments.
 Balancing the plot, character, and multiverse prospects became confounding and hurt the ambitions the production team tried to reach.
 Since they’re not going all in on the multiverse, what ends up happening are hollow tidbits surrounding the characters becoming prevalent as Wanda’s grief, Doctor Strange’s unspoken love, and America’s unconfident tone take center stage.
 Sewing these elements from other shows and films and propelling them with a Marvel budget solidifies it as a Frankenstein film.